Sublicensing: General Sublicensee Eligibility

-The following are examples of activities in which Stanford visitors might engage:
+Examples of activities in which eligible Stanford visitors might engage:

 - Attending an un-housed conference at Stanford